Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

   #### _***P1 Correct deposit functionality***: The balance of the beneficiary is increased appropriately_

 The rule in [integrityOfDeposit.spec](IntegrityOfDeposit.spec) verifies this property.
-It verifies that the funds of `msg.sender` is the sum of his funds before and the amount passed.
+It verifies that the funds of `msg.sender` are his funds before plus the amount deposited.
 Formal verification can provide complete coverage of the input space, giving guarantees beyond what is possible from testing alone.
 First, all possible inputs to the deposit function are taken into account.
-Also, all possible calling context (msg.sender , timestamp, block number, ...) represented in the `env` structure.
+All possible calling contexts (like msg.sender, timestamp, and block number) are represented in the `env` structure.
-Also, the initial state can contain any value for the current funds of the msg sender.
+The initial state can contain any value for the current funds of the msg sender.

-To run the Certora Prover on this contract, run the following command line:
+To use the Certora Prover on this contract, run the following command line:

 ```sh
 certoraRun Bank.sol:Bank --verify Bank:IntegrityOfDeposit.spec
 ```

-This is a basic run on one contract, verifying all rules in the specification file.
+This command is a basic verification of one contract, checking all rules in the specification file.
 Later on, we will see options to analyze a system containing many solidity files.

-Local solidity files are compiled, specification file is check for syntax error,  all is compressed and sent to Certora’s web server.
+Local solidity files are compiled, and the specification file is checked for syntax errors.
+Then they are compressed and sent to Certora’s web server.
-Various information is printed to the console and an email is sent when the process is finished.
+The prover will print various information to the console.
+An email will be sent when the process is finished.
-At the end, the output will look similar to this:
+In the end, the output will look similar to this:
 ```
 . . .
 Status page: https://vaas-stg.certora.com/jobStatus/23658/e145eb5d7d5f2dea1f72?anonymousKey=f49a8d71d3d17288d8405c015